 Samaritan Hospice’s pet therapy program involves trained volunteers who visit patients and families with specially-certified dogs.

 Pet therapy in a hospice setting provides comfort, support, and companionship through the use of an animal.
 Samaritan offers pet therapy through already-certified dogs.
-Seeing and touching a furry friend brings peace and joy to families and is a welcome distraction from serious illness and end of life.
+Seeing and touching a furry friend brings peace and joy to patients and is a welcome distraction from serious illness and end of life.